AbstractThinker0/tadabor/README.md

 ## Local use

+Prerequisites:

+- Node.js
+- npm

+Once you have satisfied the prerequisites, you can install and start the application.
+Clone the app, and from its directory run:

+1. `npm install`
+2. `npm start`

-Simply download the source code from the master branch and do `npm start`, usually the domain to access the app will be http://localhost:3000/
+usually the domain to access the app will be http://localhost:3000/